Mattlister/The-Monkees-Monkees/README.md

 you to the rest of the site pages.

 Below the image are 4 individual paragraphs and a button underneath each one.
 The paragraphs contain information about each band member and you'll notice they line up with the relevant member in the photo.
-The paragrpah contains a short piece of information about them each.
+The paragrpah contains a short piece of information about each one.

 The button underneath displays the members names and clicking on each one brings up a modal card with an image of that band member and some more information.
 You'll notice when clicking on the modal button, along with the image, there's colour to the background